Simulation of quantum computation with magic states via Jordan-Wigner transformations: Multiqubit phase space from Jordan-Wigner transformations

 \subsection{Line graphs and Jordan-Wigner transformations}

 The generalized phase space we define will consist of operators which can be described by quadratic polynomials of Majorana fermion operators.
 We motivate this approach by first considering the earlier CNC construction.
-As alluded to above, on $n$-qubits a maximal CNC set (without stabilizer state tensor factors) is given by $2n+1$ pair-wise anti-commuting Pauli operators~\cite[\S IV]{RaussendorfZurel2020}.
-Such a set of Pauli operators satisfy the anti-commutation relations
+As alluded to above, on $n$-qubits a maximal CNC set (without stabilizer state tensor factors) is given by $2n+1$ pair-wise anticommuting Pauli operators~\cite[\S IV]{RaussendorfZurel2020}.
+Such a set of Pauli operators satisfies the anticommutation relations

 which are exactly the relations satisfied by a set of Majorana operators.
 Thus, under a Jordan-Wigner-like transformation, the maximal CNC operators are given by linear combinations of Majorana operators.
-Furthermore, there is a large body of work studying which operators can be described via quadratic combinations of Majorana operators.
-In particular, recently it has been shown that the operators describable in such a way can be identified by the structure of the graphs describing their anti-commutation relations~\cite{ChapmanFlammia2020}.
+Furthermore, there is a large body of work studying which operators can be described via quadratic polynomials of Majorana operators.
+In particular, recently it has been shown that the operators describable in such a way can be identified by the structure of the graphs describing the anticommutation relations of the operators appearing in their Pauli basis expansion~\cite{ChapmanFlammia2020}.

-Given a graph $R = (\mathfrak{V}, \mathfrak{E})$, the \emph{line graph} of $R$, $L(R) = (\mathfrak{E}, \mathfrak{E}')$ is the graph whose vertex set is the edge set of $R$, and whose edge set is $\mathfrak{E}' = \left\{ (e_1, e_2) \in \mathfrak{E} \times \mathfrak{E} | e_1 \cap e_2 \neq \emptyset \right\}$; that is two vertices in $L(R)$ are neighbours if and only if the corresponding edges in $R$ share a vertex.
-Given a line graph $G \cong L(R)$, we refer to the graph $R$ as the \emph{root graph} of $L(R)$.
+Given a graph $R = (\mathfrak{V}, \mathfrak{E})$, the line graph of $R$, $L(R) = (\mathfrak{E}, \mathfrak{E}')$, is the graph whose vertex set is the edge set of $R$, and whose edge set is $\mathfrak{E}' = \left\{ (e_1, e_2) \in \mathfrak{E} \times \mathfrak{E} | e_1 \cap e_2 \neq \emptyset \right\}$; that is, two vertices in $L(R)$ are neighbours if and only if the corresponding edges in $R$ share a vertex.
+Given a line graph $L(R)$, we refer to the graph $R$ as the root graph of $L(R)$.
 See Figure~\ref{Figure:LineGraphExample} for an example.
-We will also use the notion of \emph{twin vertices}.
+We will also use the notion of twin vertices.
 Two vertices $u, v \in \mathfrak{V}$ are twin vertices if for every vertex $w \in \mathfrak{V}$, $(u, w) \in \mathfrak{E}$ if and only if $(v, w) \in \mathfrak{E}$.